 An upmarket, sought-after guest house that is ideal for the discerning traveller.
 Be pampered in the wellness room; relax in the lounge; or cool off in the plunge pool, before enjoying your last view of the Namibian night-time sky.

-Our Discover Kaokoland itinerary is a 12-day camping journey that starts in Swakopmund and tracks a route through the Namib Desert, Damaraland and Windhoek.
+This 12-day camping journey that starts in Swakopmund and tracks a route through the Namib Desert, Damaraland and Windhoek.

 This 11-day self-drive trip is a captivating journey through Namibia's history and breath taking geography.